Have you ever checked the latest Visa Bulletin only to see that visa retrogression has pushed your green card process back?

 - An experienced immigration attorney—or even a virtual immigration lawyer—can help you navigate retrogression visa bulletin>2025 situations and find the best strategy for your case.

-You can also explore government resources, such as the USA, for official guidance.
+You can also explore government resources in the USA for official guidance.

 Step 4: Be Ready to Act Quickly